SabrineChahedStudent/DSAProject/README.md

 # UserAcount
-A user is identified by his Name ,ID, emailadress and time zone a user has inbox and sent which are two stacks of emails where he can always check the latest emails he recieved or sent. the user sends an email to another user through the server for that we use function sendmail
+A user is identified by his Name ,ID, emailadress and time zone a user has inbox and sent which are two stacks of emails where he can always check the latest emails he recieved or sent. the user sends an email to another user through the server for that we use function sendmailtserver the server wen recieve the email will know the sender and reciever and then will send the email as explained in the mail server class up.